Stability of Equilibrium Asset Pricing Models: A Necessary and Sufficient Condition

-As one illustration of the method, we consider a model of asset prices with Epstein--Zin recursive utility, multivariate cash flows and time varying volatility studied in \cite{schorfheide2018identifying}, which in turn builds on the long run risk framework developed by \cite{bansal2004risks}.
-Hitherto no results have been available on existence and uniqueness of equilibria in the underlying theoretical model, partly because \cite{schorfheide2018identifying} and other related studies have focused their attention on approximations generated using perturbation methods.
-While these studies have been insightful, \cite{pohl2018higher} recently demonstrated the importance of nonlinearities embedded in the original model for determining asset prices.
-We focus on the original model and show that $\lL_M < 0$ holds for at the benchmark parameterization.
+As one illustration of the method, we consider a model of asset prices with Epstein--Zin recursive utility, multivariate cash flows and time varying volatility studied in \cite{schorfheide2018identifying}.
+Hitherto no results have been available on existence and uniqueness of equilibria in the underlying theoretical model.
+We show that $\lL_\Phi < 0$ holds at and in the neighborhood of the benchmark parameterization in a global numerical approximation of the model.
 This indicates existence of a unique set of equilibrium prices, along with a globally convergent method of computing them.
 The fact that our conditions are necessary as well as sufficient allows us to examine how far this positive result can be pushed as we shift parameters relative to the benchmark.

-While the above result is new, our main theorem also generalizes existing results on existence and uniqueness of asset prices obeying the dynamics in \eqref{eq:pd} over an infinite horizon.
-For example, when consumption and dividends are driven by a finite state Markov process, it is well known that existence and uniqueness of equilibrium prices holds whenever the spectral radius of a certain valuation matrix is less than unity (see, e.g., \cite{mehra1985equity}).
-We show that, for such problems, the log of the spectral radius in question is equal to $\lL_M$, so this standard result is a special case of our main theorem.
-Since our results are necessary as well as sufficient under irreducibility of the state process, they further extend our understanding of the finite state case.